Division of Medical Sciences

 Satisfactory Progress

-Satisfactory progress is required for Division of Medical Sciences students to continue enrollment in the Graduate School of Arts and Sciences.
-Each program in the Division of Medical Sciences determines progress by considering the following: performance in courses, performance on their preliminary qualifying examination, demonstration of adequate research ability and/or level of improvement, acceptable ethical conduct, participation in other scholarly activities of the student's program, completing work prescribed by the dissertation advisor, and required activities of the Division of Medical Sciences.
+Satisfactory progress is required for Division of Medical Sciences (DMS) students to continue enrollment in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS).
+Each program in the DMS determines progress by considering the following: performance in courses; performance on their preliminary qualifying examination; demonstration of adequate research ability and/or level of improvement; acceptable ethical conduct; participation in other scholarly activities of the student's program; completing work prescribed by the dissertation advisor; and required activities of the DMS.

 Ordinarily, students are expected to complete their dissertation by the end of their fifth year.
-Under no circumstances will students be allowed to register beyond the 10th year in the Graduate School of Arts and Sciences (GSAS).
-Depending on progress, a student may be allowed to enroll in DMS between seven and ten years.
+Under no circumstances will students be allowed to register beyond the 10th year in Harvard Griffin GSAS.
+Depending on progress, a student may be allowed to enroll in DMS between 7 and 10 years.
 If a student has withdrawn and wishes to apply for readmission, the information on doing so is here.

 Courses and Grades

 The particular courses a student is required to take vary among programs.
-In addition to each program’s Core curriculum, some programs require that students take additional courses to ensure a broad background in basic science.
-GSAS states that the minimum standard for satisfactory work in the Graduate School is a B average in each academic year.
+In addition to each program’s core curriculum, some programs require that students take additional courses to ensure a broad background in basic science.
+Harvard Griffin GSAS states that the minimum standard for satisfactory work is a B average in each academic year.

 Rotations